noec764/erpnext/docs/dooks/setting-up/print/README.md

 <!-- add-breadcrumbs -->
 # Printing and Branding

 Documents that you send to your customers carry your brand and image and they must be tailored to your requirements.
-Dooks gives you many options so that you can set your oraganization's branding in your documents.
+Dokie gives you many options so that you can set your oraganization's branding in your documents.

 ### Topics